Quantifying the power spectrum of small-scale structure in semi-analytic galaxies: Results for CDM

 To this point we have used each independent population in only one projection while building up the power spectrum distribution.
 When generating populations is computationally expensive, as with numerical simulations, many projections have been used to estimate the statistical variations \citep[e.g.,][]{ponos_proj}.
 We can use our set of subhalo populations to test the reliability of using multiple projections of a single population as a proxy for having many independent populations.

+From this point onward, we focus our analysis on the central $60 \times 60$ kpc$^2$ of the convergence maps (indicated by the blue squares in \reffig{kapmaps}).
+Using $500 \times 500$ pixel maps in these regions allows us to reach wavenumbers in the range 0.1--10 kpc$^{-1}$ that can be probed using strong lensing measurements of the power \citep{Pksub}.

 In \reffig{proj} we compare the power spectrum distribution from 1000 independent maps with the distribution from projecting three individual maps 1000 times each (without a mass cut).
-Projecting a single map multiple times greatly underestimates the variance compared to having an equal number of independent maps.
-Roughly speaking, populations that contain massive subhalos have high power for all projections (as in the right panel of \reffig{proj}), while populations that lack massive subhalos have low power for all projections (as in the left panel of \reffig{proj}).
+Projecting a single map multiple times underestimates the variance compared to having an equal number of independent maps.
+The differences can be understood in terms of effects from massive subhalos.
+If a population lacks massive subhalos, the power will be low for all projections (as in the left panel of \reffig{proj}).
+If there is a massive subhalo near the center of the halo, it will appear in the small, central map for most projections, leading to a high power with low variance (as in the middle panel).
+If there is a massive subhalo at some modest distance from the center, it will sometimes be projected inside the central box within which we compute the power and other times be projected outside the box, leading to a larger variance in the power (as in the right panel of the figure).
+We note that the assumption of spherical symmetry leads to a reduction in the variance of the power spectrum distribution for different viewing angles compared with a triaxial mass distribution.

 The difference between multiple projections and multiple populations is less dramatic when we remove the most massive subhalos, as shown in \reffig{proj_cut}.
 An upper mass limit of $M_{\rm high} = 10^9 M_\odot$ reduces the scatter among different populations.
 While the scatter from multiple projections is still somewhat smaller, it is closer to the scatter from multiple populations.
 We conclude that, apart from the rare massive subhalos, the statistical properties of independent subhalo populations can be approximated by examining many projections of a few populations.